classicrob/simply-jekyll/_notes/Why isn't FigJam on the same canvas type as Figma Prime?.md

 ---
 title: Why isn't FigJam on the same canvas type as Figma Prime?
 ---
 If I were Figma, I would have designed FigJam as an on-ramp to Figma.
 I like to [[Provide a smooth learning curve from new user to power user]] through [[Continuous onboarding]] (rather than attempting to frontload all of the education on a [[Horizontal product]]).
 I probably would have compromised just a bit on ease of initial use to ensure that using FigJam would help instill some of the basic mental models for Figma.
 New users get started with FigJam to have a faster whiteboarding experience, but [[User skill level increases over time]].
 Through progressive disclosure, we expose new users to advanced functionality as they demonstrate their readiness.
 Alternatively, I would have provided an escape hatch to full Figma functionality within FigJam boards.
+This would allow FigJam to be a separate safe space for people who would be intimidated by Figma's full features, but still enable people to ramp up when they hit the ceiling of what FigJam can do.

 However, I am not them, and I did not participate in any of their product research.
 I thought it would be a good exercise to think through why they might have made this decision.